 You may try adding SPF to baby oil before using it on your skin.
 This might offer some protection against sun damage.
 Adding sunscreen to baby oil may also help moisturize the skin.
 However, research is very limited in this regard.
 Consult your dermatologist before using baby oil for tanning.

 The use of baby oil for tanning dates back to the late 1970s.
-Then, baby oil was used by women to tan their skin because it was a cheaper alternative to tanning products.
+Then, baby oil was used by women to get a beach tan because it was a cheaper alternative to tanning products.
 Unfortunately, there has been a lack of understanding of the potential harm that this approach can do to the skin.
 While it is simple and inexpensive to tan with baby oil, it also raises the risk of skin cancer and other significant skin problems.
-Therefore, combining SPF with baby oil is a safer alternative.
+Therefore, combining SPF with baby oil for UV protection is a safer alternative.
 However, before using baby oil for tanning, we recommend consulting a doctor.

 Frequently Asked Questions